 Library Resources Centre

-The library closes earlier on Open and end of term days.
+The library closes earlier on end of term days.

 24 computers all with internet connections and printing facilities, in addition there is seating for 50 pupils.
-Over 17,000 print books , DVD’S , newspapers and magazines providing quality information in any format that works best for the information needs of varied abilities.
+Over 25,000 print books and magazines providing quality information in any format that works best for the needs of varied abilities.

-We firmly believe in encouraging reading not only as a subject but for enjoyment.
-There is a varied fiction area, covering from the classics to up-to day best sellers, even a boys reading corner, for all abilities.
-Events such as author visits, shadowing book awards, quiz competitions and other related events are also held to promote the reading ethic
+We strongly believe in encouraging reading not only as a subject but for enjoyment.
+There is a varied fiction area, covering everything from the classics to up-to-date bestsellers, even a Boys reading corner, for all abilities.
+Events such as author visits, book clubs, quiz competitions and other related events are also held to promote reading ethics.

 http://theday.co.uk –The Day Newspaper – current affairs for schools

 READING/ BOOK SITES